How to Protect Yourself from Cell Phone Dangers

-Using a cell phone is just as common today as a regular land-line, rotary telephone was back in the day.
-Not only are we using cell phones more than ever, we are also becoming very dependent upon them.
+Using a cell phone is just as common today as a land-line or rotary telephone was back in the day.
+Not only are we using cell phones more than ever, we are also becoming dependent upon them as well.
 When leaving your home, the most common inquiry used to be "Where are my keys?"
 Now the question is "Where is my cell phone?"

-With cell phones becoming an essential part of our lives, in my opinion, it is time to find out just how safe or dangerous they really are.
-Most importantly, we need to find out if there are ways to protect ourselves against whatever hazards cell phones present.
+With cell phones becoming an essential part of our lives, it is time to find out just how safe or dangerous they really are.
+Most importantly, we need to determine if there are ways to protect ourselves against whatever hazards cell phones present.

-Some of the dangers include the notion that cell phones generate dangerous radiation similar to those of microwave ovens.
-In fact, some studies show that cell phones emit carcinogenic agents that may cause dreaded diseases.
-Even though cell phone usage poses a danger, some studies also show the ill effects are so minuscule, it would be many years before harm is done, if any.
+Some of the dangers of cell phones include the possibility of radiation exposure similar to radioactive waves emitted from microwave ovens.
+Some studies show that cell phones emit carcinogenic agents that may cause dreaded diseases.
+Even though cell phone usage poses a danger, some studies also show the ill effects are so minuscule, it would probably be many years before harm is done, if any.

-Some of the possible health dangers from cell phone usage are:
+Some of the possible health dangers from cell phone usage include:

 The good news is there are studies that show there is no empirical proof that cell phones cause the dangers listed above.
-But I do want to call your attention to the controversy surrounding cigarette smoking and how the big tobacco companies did not want to succumb to the fact that smoking cigarettes actually caused lung cancer, among other health problems.
-Of course, now we know that cigarette smoking definitely causes these ailments.
+However, I would like to remind you of the controversy surrounding cigarette smoking.
+You may recall how the major tobacco companies did not want to face the fact that smoking cigarettes actually caused lung cancer, among other health problems.
+Of course, now we know cigarette smoking definitely causes these ailments.

-Similar to tobacco, there is a lot of money tied up in the cell phone business, including money being paid to service providers, service plans, cell phones and cell phone peripheral equipment.
-There is even money to be made by selling your old cell phones, for example the past generation iPhone -- iPhone 4.
-As a result, because of the amount of money involved, it is highly unlikely that negative effects from cell phone usage will be widely publicized.
+Similar to tobacco, there is a lot of money tied up in the cell phone business, including money spent on service providers, service plans, cell phones and cell phone peripheral equipment.
+There is even money to be made by selling your old cell phones, for example the past generation iPhone and Samsung smart phones.
+Due to the large amount of money involved, it is highly unlikely that negative effects from cell phone usage will be widely publicized.

 How to Reduce Risks Involved from Cell Phone Usage

-Listed below are actions you take to reduce possible harm whenever you use your cell phone.
+Listed below are actions you can take to reduce exposure to possible radiation whenever you use your cell phone.

-- Reduce your cell phone usage.
-(This may be is a tall order for some!)
+- Reduce your overall cell phone usage.
+(This may be is a tall order for some.)

 - Use a blue tooth.
 Be aware there is controversy surrounding blue tooth since some studies show that this method may be just as harmful as using your regular cell phone.